magoo/risk-measurement/index.rst

 .. note::
   In draft.
 Please send feedback to @magoo

-If you are motivated by risk problems and are frustrated by how difficult they are to measure, you may find this documentation useful.
+If you are an engineer motivated by the reduction of risk and are frustrated by how to measure your progress, you may find this documentation useful.
 Simple Risk Measurement can get you started towards a comprehensive and scientific approach to risk.
 It is designed to enhance subject matter experts who work with risk, especially those who mitigate complex risks on an ongoing basis.

-See :doc:`risk </risk/defined>` to better understand the risk problem in engineering.
+See :doc:`Risk </risk/defined>` to better understand this problem in engineering.

 How does it work?
 ------------------------------------------